metno/emep-ctm/User_Guide.md

 ## Computer Information [sec:compinf]

 To compile the EMEP/MSC-W model you need:
-* Fortran 95 compiler
+- Fortran 95 compiler
-* NetCDF Library (>4.1.3)
+- NetCDF Library (>4.1.3)
-* MPI Library (>1.0)
+- MPI Library (>1.0)

 It is necessary to compile with double precision reals (8 bytes reals).
 The program has been used on computers ranging from a Linux laptop to supercomputers (Itanium2 cluster, Intel Xeon cluster, Cray XT4, IBM power5+).
-It is compatible with all compilers tested so far: Intel, PGI, gfortran, XL fortran.
-A Makefile is included, the path to netcdf (INCL and LLIB) have to be adapted to your machine, and the fortran compiler (F90) and flags (F90FLAGS) to the compiler you are using.
+It is compatible with all compilers tested so far: Intel, PGI, gfortran, XL Fortran.
+A Makefile is included, the path to NetCDF (INCL and LLIB) have to be adapted to your machine, and the Fortran compiler (F90) and flags (F90FLAGS) to the compiler you are using.

 The code has been tested with 1 to 1024 CPUs, and scales well (for large